Danon5/GrappleColorMod/README.md

 * Supports realtime (in-game) config editing.
 Remember to save your changes to the config.txt.

 * To uninstall, just remove all related files and then verify integrity of game files.
-(If you have other modifications, don't forget to make a backup of your sub-content folders first.
+(If you have other modifications, don't forget to make a backup of your modified sub-content folders first.